replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-airgapped.md

 <IntroExisting/>

+The procedures in this topic apply to installation environments that do not have access to the internet.
 ## About Private Registries

 Air gapped networks must have a Docker image registry that is available inside the network.
 The app manager rewrites the application image names in all application manifests to read from the on-premises registry, and it re-tags and pushes the images to the on-premises registry.
 When authenticating to the registry, credentials with `push` permissions are required.